SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 2.25.0-dev.1 =

-(2020/03/12) Added support for the 'aggregateRating' and 'review' properties in the Free / Standard version.
+(2020/03/12) Moved support for the 'aggregateRating' and 'review' properties from the Premium version to the Free / Standard version.

 = 2.24.0 =